casey-huang/casey-huang.github.io/_posts/2015-03-23-Beijing-land-transaction.markdown

 <script src="https://embed.github.com/view/geojson/casey-huang/casey-huang.github.io/master/beijing1.geojson"></script>

-###Questions users may be interested in and how I'd present the graph:
+###Questions the audience may be interested in and how I'd present the graph:

 ####1.
 For the most recent transactions in year 2013, how do land unit prices of different land usage compare to each other?

 First, some necessary data munging:
 ```
 # read the shapefile and convert to data frame
 library(rgdal)